How Much Do Genetic Counselors Make? (2023)

 Do Genetic Counselors Get Paid Well?

-How Much Do Genetic Counselors Make Starting Out?
+How Much Do Genetic Counselors Get Starting Out?

-The BLS does not provide average compensation data for entry-level positions for genetic counselors just starting out, but the bottom 25% of genetic counselors earn $76,300 each year according to the BLS.
+The BLS does not provide average compensation data for entry-level positions for genetic counselors just starting out, but the bottom 25 percent of genetic counselors earn $76,300 each year.

 How Much Do Genetic Counselors Earn In Each State?

 The table below compares genetic counselor salaries across states and U.S. territories (Source: BLS Occupational Employment and Wages May 2020).
 You can also find data for the number of genetic counselors in each state as well as the number of genetic counselors per 1,000 jobs—a figure that can help you determine the job's popularity in a given location.
 Not all locations have employment statistics.